shahwaiz90/Android-ListView/README.md

 # Android-ListView
-A simple example of ListView in Android
+Example of ListView with custom layout and custom adapter.